-If your pantry is looking a little more like a convenience store snack aisle than a Whole Foods, don’t stress!
-Consider this your cheat sheet-meets shopping list for a healthy pantry makeover, and stock up on these healthy staples that will make whipping up healthy, delicious meals quick and affordable—no takeout needed.
+A pantry revamp can help you save time and money, reduce food waste, and save you stress.
+Sounds pretty ideal, right?
+That said, don’t stress if your pantry is looking more like a convenience store snack aisle than a Whole Foods!
+We’re here to give you all the tips and tricks to help you optimize your space and load up on the healthiest selections.
+Consider this your cheat sheet-meets shopping list for a healthy pantry makeover.
+These healthy kitchen and pantry staples will make whipping up healthy, delicious meals quick and affordable — no takeout (or empty calorie snacks) needed.

 Your Healthy Pantry Cheat Sheet